cagla-su/Linux-Gaming-Guide/Game Specific Guides/Minecraft-Installation-And-Optimization-Guide.md

 # Minecraft
 Minecraft is a **native Linux** sandbox game that works using **OpenGL**.
 ## Get Started
-First of all, I definitely suggest that you use [Prism Launcher](https://github.com/PrismLauncher/PrismLauncher) because it is **open source** and it provides more options than the original launcher.
+First of all, I definitely suggest that you use [Prism Launcher](https://github.com/PrismLauncher/PrismLauncher) because it is **open source** and it provides more options than the official Minecraft launcher.
 ### Install Prism Launcher
 You can install Prism Launcher following [these steps according to your distribution](https://prismlauncher.org/download/?from=button).
 ### Install Java